klomkling/idevs-core/docs/context/phase-1-platform/implementation/phase-1-platform-foundation/decisions.md

 **Question**: Do we need separate decorators for query handlers?

 **Considerations**:

-- Queries may not need validation (read-only)
+- Queries may not need validation
 - Logging and metrics still useful
 - Could reuse command decorators with minimal changes